-While the AMCAS process is open for several months, it’s to your advantage to apply earlier rather than later, so that med schools can consider your application when they have more seats available to fill.
-With an ongoing process, how can you tell when your application is ready to submit?
-Here are four things we advise that you do before you submit, to make sure that your app is in great shape:
+The AMCAS system may be open for several months, but it’s to your advantage to apply earlier rather than later so that med schools can consider your application while they have more seats available to fill.
+On the other hand, it’s a mistake to submit your application before it’s truly ready to be sent in.

-1. Check that your application paints an impressive, holistic, and accurate picture of you.
+- Check that your application paints an impressive, holistic, and accurate picture of you.

-2. Recruit/hire someone to review your essays.
+- Recruit/hire someone to review your essays.

-Your AMCAS essays and secondary essays aren’t done until another person (or other people) have looked them over.
-Have a friend, family member, or an experienced Accepted editor read through your essays, check for errors and inconsistencies, and offer constructive criticism.
-No, it’s not fun to have someone point out your mistakes, but your essays will be better because of it, and as a result, so will your chances of getting into your top choice med school.
+It’s nearly impossible to be objective about your own work, and for that reason, your AMCAS essays and secondary essays aren’t done until another person (or other people) have reviewed them carefully.
+Have a friend, family member, or an experienced Accepted consultant read through your essays, check for errors and inconsistencies, and offer constructive criticism.You may groan to have a few mistakes pointed out to you, but your essays will make a better impression for their professionalism, and as a result, your chances of getting into your top choice med school will rise.
 (Caution: You want 1-3 people to review your essay – not the entire world.
-This is definitely a case where too many cooks can spoil the soup—or, more precisely, confuse matters hopelessly.)
+This is definitely a case where too many cooks can spoil the broth – or, more precisely, confuse matters hopelessly.)

-3. Proof your entire application.
+- Proof your entire application.

 - Consider both timing AND quality.